Local entropy theory and descriptive complexity: Preliminaries

 Loosely speaking, $\varphi$ is a $\Pi^1_1$-rank if $\{x: \varphi (x) \le \varphi(y)\} $ is "uniformly Borel in $y$". \end{definition} \begin{theorem} \cite[Section 35.E]{Kechris} Let ${\mathcal C}$ be a $\Pi^1_1$ set and $\varphi$ be a $\Pi^1_1$-rank on ${\mathcal C} $.
 If ${\mathcal A} \subseteq {\mathcal C}$ is $\Sigma^1_1$, then $\varphi$ is bounded on ${\mathcal A} $, i.e., there exists $\alpha < \omega_1$ such that $\varphi(x) < \alpha$ for all $x \in {\mathcal A} $.
 In particular,

 \end{theorem}

-A classical $\Pi^1_1$-rank known as the Cantor-Bendixson rank will be useful for us.
-It is induced by the Cantor-Bendixson derivative.
-Given a compact set $A$, $A'$, the \textbf{Cantor-Bendixson derivative} of $A$, is the set of all limit-points of $A$.
-For countable ordinal $\alpha$, $A^{\alpha}$, the $\alpha^{th}$ Cantor-Bendixson of $A$, is defined in the obvious way.
+{A classical $\Pi^1_1$-rank known as the Cantor-Bendixson rank will be useful for us.
+Given a compact set $A$, we let $A'$ denote the \textbf{Cantor-Bendixson derivative} of $A$, i.e., the set of all limit-points of $A$.} For countable ordinal $\alpha$, $A^{\alpha}$, the $\alpha^{th}$ Cantor-Bendixson derivative of $A$, is defined by transfinite recursion as follows

 Of course, from separability we have that for each compact set $A$ there is a countable ordinal $\alpha$ such that $A^{\alpha} = A^{\alpha+1}$.
-Such $\alpha$ is called the \textbf{Cantor-Bendixson rank of $A$} and is denoted by $|A|_{CB}$.
-Moreover, $A^{\infty} = A^{|A|_{CB}}$.
+The least such $\alpha$ is called the \textbf{Cantor-Bendixson rank of $A$} and is denoted by $|A|_{CB}$.
+Moreover, we define $A^{\infty} = A^{|A|_{CB}}$.
 For a fixed compact metrizable space $X$, the set of all countable compact subsets of $X$ is a $\Pi^1_1$ set and the Cantor-Bendixson rank is a $\Pi^1_1$-rank on this set. \cite[Section 6]{Kechris}

 Returning to our particular case of $\textup{CPE}(X)$, the following results will allow us to use the rank method.
-The first result is probably well-known but we include it for the sake of completeness. \begin{proposition} Let $X$ be a compact metrizable space.
+The first result is probably known but we include it for the sake of completeness. \begin{proposition} Let $X$ be a compact metrizable space.
 Then, $\textup{CPE}(X)$ is coanalytic. \end{proposition} \begin{proof} Vetokhin showed \cite{Vetokhin} that the assignment which takes a TDS to its entropy is Borel (in fact, of Baire class two).
 This implies that is Borel.
 By the definition, we have that a TDS has CPE if and only if all its non-trivial factors have positive entropy.
-As CPE is characterized by the quantifier $\forall$ on a Borel condition, we obtain that $\textup{CPE}(X)$ is $\Pi^1_1$. \end{proof}
+As CPE is characterized by the quantifier $\forall$ on a Borel condition, we obtain that $\textup{CPE}(X)$ is coanalytic. \end{proof}

 The following result was proved in the context of effective descriptive set theory \cite[Corollary 2]{westrick2019topological}.
 Using a notion of Borel expansion we give an alternate classical descriptive set theoretic proof in \cite{usarxiv}. \begin{theorem} Let $X$ be a compact metrizable space.
 The entropy rank is a $\Pi^1_1$-rank on $\textup{CPE}(X)$. \end{theorem}